What is InvestEU?

 -Social Investment and Skills window: €2.8 billion

-The guarantee will be provisioned at 40%, meaning that €10.5 billion of the EU budget is set aside in case calls are made on the guarantee.
-In addition to the amount budgeted for provisioning the EU guarantee, the budgetary envelope dedicated to advisory support, the project portal and other accompanying measures would amount to €430 million.
+The guarantee is provisioned at 40%, meaning that €10.5 billion of the EU budget is set aside in case calls are made on the guarantee.
+In addition to the amount budgeted for provisioning the EU guarantee, the budgetary envelope dedicated to advisory support, the project portal and other accompanying measures amounts to €430 million.

-The InvestEU Fund will be implemented through financial partners who will invest in projects using the EU guarantee.
-The main partner will be the EIB Group, which has successfully implemented and managed EFSI since its launch in 2015.
-In addition to the EIB Group, International Financial Institutions active in Europe - such as the European Bank for Reconstruction and Developments (EBRD) - and National Promotional Banks will have direct access to the EU guarantee.
+The InvestEU Fund is implemented through financial partners who will invest in projects using the EU guarantee.
+The main partner is the EIB Group, which has successfully implemented and managed EFSI since its launch in 2015.
+In addition to the EIB Group, International Financial Institutions active in Europe - such as the European Bank for Reconstruction and Developments (EBRD) - and National Promotional Banks have direct access to the EU guarantee.
 The EU guarantee is split 75%-25% between the EIB Group and all other implementing partners.
 Opening up the possibility to benefit from the EU guarantee to other institutions is driven by the fact that there are other experienced potential financial partners in the EU, which have specific financial or sectorial expertise, deep knowledge of their local market or greater capacity to share risk with the EU in some areas.
-This approach will enlarge and diversify the pipeline of projects and increase the potential pool of final beneficiaries.
+This approach enlarges and diversifies the pipeline of projects and increases the potential pool of final beneficiaries.

 In order to benefit from InvestEU financing, potential projects must:

 -address market failures or investment gaps and be economically-viable;